 Investigators of the explosion were shocked when they found that the explosion had been caused by none other than the Mine Inspector, David Reese.
 His body was in good condition compared to others when it was found, and the glass in his lamp was not even cracked.
 Experts testified that “the explosion went both ways from where we found the body. . . .
 The explosion started with the lamp.”

 Although no match was found at the explosion site, Reese had 22 of them on his person.
-Normal procedures were to search miners for matches before they entered the mine, but Reese wasn’t searched because of his position.
-After deliberating for 90 minutes, the six miners who constituted the coroner’s jury found that “the cause of the explosion was by the opening of a Safety lamp, by some person; the evidence shows that the lamp was found near the body of the deceased, David Reese.”
+Standard procedures were to search miners for matches before they entered the mine, but Reese wasn’t searched because of his position.
+After deliberating for 90 minutes, the six miners who constituted the coroner’s jury found that “the cause of the explosion was the opening of a Safety lamp by some person; the evidence shows that the lamp was found near the body of the deceased, David Reese.”

 Having had much success in recent mine safety, perhaps an overconfident Reese had dropped his guard.
 The question, however, will never be answered.